kedro-org/kedro-academy/kedro-agentic-workflows/README.md

 ### Recommendation

-Start with parameters if you are prototyping solo and want minimal setup.
+Start with parameters if you are prototyping and want minimal setup.
 Move to datasets when you need versioned prompts, observability integration, credential isolation, or provider switching — which is typically when you move toward production or team collaboration.

 Note that this project already uses both side by side: `user_id`, `docs_matches`, `intent_prompt_version`, and `model_name` live in [`parameters.yml`](conf/base/parameters.yml) as simple runtime values, while LLMs, prompts, and tracers are catalog datasets.
 The `${runtime_params:...}` resolver bridges the two — for example, `model_name` is a parameter that feeds into the `llm` dataset's `model` kwarg, and `intent_prompt_version` selects which prompt version to load from Langfuse/Opik.